shadowplay1/test/docs/general/global.md

 <b>Discord Economy Super</b> - Easy and customizable economy module for your [Discord Bot](https://discord.js.org/#/).

 ## Introduction
-So, `discord-economy-super` is built with multi-guild support, but many of the users were asking me how to create a __global__ economy, where all the data is cross-guild, where all the data is available on all the guilds.
+So, `discord-economy-super` is built with multi-guild support, but many of the users were asking how to create a __global__ economy, where all the data is cross-guild, where all the data is available on all the guilds.

 There is a way, and it's very simple!